Maurice Ravel: Operas

 Ravel completed two operas, and worked on three others.
 The unrealised three were Olympia, La cloche engloutie and Jeanne d'Arc.
 Olympia was to be based on Hoffmann's "The Sandman"; he made sketches for it in 1898–99, but did not progress far.
-La cloche engloutie after Hauptmann's The Sunken Bell occupied him intermittently from 1906 to 1912, Ravel destroyed the sketches for both these works, except for a "Symphonie horlogère" which he incorporated into the opening of L'heure espagnole.
+La cloche engloutie after Hauptmann's The Sunken Bell occupied him intermittently from 1906 to 1912, Ravel destroyed the sketches for Olympia and most of La cloche engloutie, except for a "Symphonie horlogère" which he incorporated into the opening of L'heure espagnole.
 The third unrealised project was an operatic version of Joseph Delteil's 1925 novel about Joan of Arc.
 It was to be a large-scale, full-length work for the Paris Opéra, but Ravel's final illness prevented him from writing it.

 Ravel's first completed opera was L'heure espagnole (premiered in 1911), described as a "comédie musicale".
 It is among the works set in or illustrating Spain that Ravel wrote throughout his career.
 Nichols comments that the essential Spanish colouring gave Ravel a reason for virtuoso use of the modern orchestra, which the composer considered "perfectly designed for underlining and exaggerating comic effects".
 Edward Burlingame Hill found Ravel's vocal writing particularly skilful in the work, "giving the singers something besides recitative without hampering the action", and "commenting orchestrally upon the dramatic situations and the sentiments of the actors without diverting attention from the stage".
 Some find the characters artificial and the piece lacking in humanity.
 The critic David Murray writes that the score "glows with the famous Ravel tendresse."

 The second opera, also in one act, is L'enfant et les sortilèges (1926), a "fantaisie lyrique" to a libretto by Colette.
 She and Ravel had planned the story as a ballet, but at the composer's suggestion Colette turned it into an opera libretto.
 It is more uncompromisingly modern in its musical style than L'heure espagnole, and the jazz elements and bitonality of much of the work upset many Parisian opera-goers.
 Ravel was once again accused of artificiality and lack of human emotion, but Nichols finds "profoundly serious feeling at the heart of this vivid and entertaining work".
 The score presents an impression of simplicity, disguising intricate links between themes, with, in Murray's phrase, "extraordinary and bewitching sounds from the orchestra pit throughout".

 Although one-act operas are generally staged less often than full-length ones, Ravel's are produced regularly in France and abroad.